Kota Care and Share Bagel in the Street annual food drive

 Build your own sandwich on any one of our famous bagels

-Every bagel sandwich includes a pickle spear and bagel chips.
+Every bagel sandwich includes a pickle spear.

 Choose any one of our famous bagels,

 Lettuce, tomato, cucumber, alfalfa sprouts, green peppers, black olives,